sudosu404/tailnet-lib/docs/content/docs/serverconfig.md

 ---

-TSDProxy uses the configuration file `/config/tsdproxy.yaml`
+Tailnet uses the configuration file `/config/tailnet.yaml`

 > [!IMPORTANT]
 > The environment variables configuration used until v0.6.0 is deprecated and